johnschriner/lang-tech_final/readme.md

 [^1]: Ashby, L. F. E., Bartley, T. M., Clematide, S., Del Signore, L., Gibson, C., Gorman, K., Lee-Sikka, Y., Makarov, P., Malanoski, A., Miller, S., Ortiz, O., Raff, R., Sengupta, A., Seo, B., Spektor, Y., & Yan, W. (2021).
 Results of the second sigmorphon shared task on multilingual grapheme-to-phoneme conversion. _Proceedings of the 18th SIGMORPHON Workshop on Computational Research in Phonetics, Phonology, and Morphology_, 115–125. https://doi.org/10.18653/v1/2021.sigmorphon-1.13
-[^2]: by 'instance' I mean: occured in the Target field; no other fields were counted.
+[^2]: by 'instance' I mean: occurred in the Target field; no other fields were counted.